-The process of selling a business or divestment of any type of assets is an extremely long drawn out process which involves several players and can take a significant amount of time.
-This process can be more drawn about for specialised businesses like the Home Health Business.
+The process of selling a business or divestment of any type of assets is an extremely long drawn out process that involves several players and can take a significant amount of time.
+This process can be more drawn about for specialized businesses like the Home Health Business.

 Normally the process of divestment can involve the following steps: